E. Lockhart

-Emily Jenkins (born September 13, 1967), who sometimes uses the pen name E. Lockhart, is an American writer of children's picture books, young-adult novels, and adult fiction.
-She is known best for the Ruby Oliver quartet (which begins with The Boyfriend List), The Disreputable History of Frankie Landau-Banks, and We Were Liars.
+Emily Jenkins (born September 13, 1967), who sometimes uses the pen name E. Lockhart, is an American writer of children's picture books, young adult novels, and adult fiction.
+The Disreputable History of Frankie Landau-Banks, and We Were Liars.

 Personal life

 Jenkins grew up in Cambridge, Massachusetts, and Seattle, Washington.
-In high school she attended summer drama schools at Northwestern University and the Children's Theatre Company in Minneapolis.
+In high school, she attended summer drama schools at Northwestern University and the Children's Theatre Company in Minneapolis.
 She attended Lakeside School, a private high school in North Seattle.
-She went to Vassar College—where she studied illustrated books and interviewed Barry Moser for her senior thesis—and graduate school at Columbia University, where she earned a doctorate in English literature.
+She went to Vassar College, where she studied illustrated books and interviewed Barry Moser for her senior thesis, and she attended graduate school at Columbia University, where she earned a doctorate in English literature.

 Writer

-Jenkins writes as E. Lockhart for the young adult market; "Lockhart" was the family name of her mother's mother.
-Her first book by Lockhart was a novel, The Boyfriend List, published by Random House Dell Delacorte Press in 2005.
-There are three sequels, The Boy Book (2006), The Treasure Map of Boys (2009), and Real Live Boyfriends (2010), and the four are also known collectively as the Ruby Oliver novels after their central protagonist.
+Jenkins writes as E. Lockhart, for the young adult market.
+“Lockhart" was the family name of her maternal grandmother.
+Her first book with the pen name, Lockhart, was the novel, The Boyfriend List, published, in 2005, by Random House Dell Delacorte Press.
+There are three sequels, The Boy Book (2006), The Treasure Map of Boys (2009), and Real Live Boyfriends (2010), and the four are also known, collectively, as the Ruby Oliver novels, after their central protagonist.
 Another novel for teens, The Disreputable History of Frankie Landau-Banks (2008), was a finalist for both the National Book Award for Young People's Literature and the Michael L. Printz Award.
 We Were Liars made the shortlist of four books for the 2014 Guardian Children's Fiction Prize.
-The annual prize judged by British children's writers recognizes the year's best U.K.-published book by a writer who has not previously won it.
+The annual prize, judged by British children's writers, recognizes the year's best U.K. published book by a writer who has not previously won it.